aplazar1/oscillator_switch_complex_networks/README.md

 2) Run the collect_metadata_for_large_scale_analysis.py script to condense metadata from many separate simulation csv files and group into a single csv file.
 3) Run the figure_gen script to plot data (from many aggregate simulations).

-Note: The f4 scripts implement uniformly sampled phase-lags between oscillators and switches.
+Note: The f4 B_lag scripts implement differently uniformly sampled phase-lags between pairs of connected oscillators and switches, while the B_set_lag scripts implement the same phase-lag for all pairs of connected oscillators and switches (selected by sampling once from a uniform distribution).